How to Create a Fail-Proof Facebook Advertising Sales Funnel

 The problem is that people are on Facebook to keep up with family, connect with old friends, and stalk their ex.
 They’re not (usually) there to buy.

 So instead of going directly for the sale with a single campaign, you need to construct a ‘bridge’ that helps transition people from strangers to loyal customers.
 Confidently and consistently.

-You can do that by setting up a few different campaigns, each with their own specific purpose, to seamlessly move people from one stage to the next until they’re ready to purchase.
+You can do that by setting up a few different paid traffic campaigns, each with their own specific purpose, to seamlessly move people from one stage to the next until they’re ready to purchase.